Statistics Explained

 Life below water in the EU: overview and key trends

 The livelihoods and well-being of Europeans depend heavily on the health and productivity of marine ecosystems.
-At the same time, the marine and coastal environments are affected by climate change, habitat alteration, biodiversity loss, over-exploitation of marine resources and pollution from various sources.
+At the same time, the marine and coastal environments are affected by climate change, habitat destruction, degradation and alteration, biodiversity loss, over-exploitation of marine resources and pollution from various sources.
 Monitoring SDG 14 in an EU context thus involves looking into trends in the areas of ocean health, marine conservation and sustainable fisheries.
 The EU has made moderate progress towards SDG 14 over the assessed five-year period.
 On the positive side, marine protected areas have increased and fish stocks in EU marine waters (especially in the North-East Atlantic) seem to be recovering due to reduced fishing pressure.
 However, unsustainable trends are visible in the areas of ocean acidification (as result of carbon dioxide emissions from human activities) and eutrophication.

 Ocean health